-In this video you will watch a paranormal investigation that we performed on a dybbuk Box that I received 7 years ago from a Rabbi.
+In this video, you will watch a paranormal investigation that we performed on a dybbuk Box that I received 7 years ago from a Rabbi.
 Since Zak Bagan’s show Haunted Possessions, a lot other YouTube channels and paranormal groups have claimed to have haunted boxes that they purchased on eBay.
 Unfortunately, most of these boxes are probably hoaxes.

-A lot of Jewish families had wine cabinets just like the famous dybbuk box that were not haunted in any way.
-Those wine cabinets are now being marketed and sold as dybbuk boxes whether they’re actually haunted or not.
+A lot of Jewish families had wine cabinets just like the great dybbuk box that were not haunted in any way.
+Those wine cabinets are now being marketed and sold as dybbuk boxes whether they’re haunted or not.
 So just because you have a Jewish wine cabinet doesn’t mean you have a haunted object.
 You don’t.
 Not all wine cabinets are dybbuk boxes, and not all wine cabinets are haunted by demonic entities–that’s why most of those available online or highlighted in shows are hoaxes.
 You need more than a Jewish wine cabinet to have a dybbuk box.

 You need a dybbuk.